jmalenko/wallet-be/README.md

 - Response JSONs have only the relevant data, but not in getUsers.
 This is for debugging.
 Accounts and transactions may be removed from the responses.
 - Technical proposals:
     - Refactor operations with amounts
     - Refactor operations with currency
     - Migrate from Date to LocalDateTime.
-This is ok, except in one situation: In the InitDataLoader, the past transactions (which don't have date s now) have year bigger by 1900.
+Date is obsolete, but works wit Postgresql..